tdg5/blog_snippets/lib/blog_snippets/articles/crafting_your_first_pry_plugin/README.md

 more on concepts than on code, but never fear!
 In the next article, we'll put this knowledge to good use by creating a Pry plugin that customizes Pry with a custom greeting and can also be used as a sandbox for your future Pry endeavors.
-We've got a long way to go to get there, so let's get started!
+We've got a long way to go to get there though, so let's get started!

-This article assumes you have some familiarity with Pry, but if this isn't the case, never fear, I'll cover some resources for getting started with Pry next and in the [Additional Resources][ID - Additional Resources] section.
+This article assumes you have some familiarity with Pry, but if this isn't the case, worry not, I'll cover some resources for getting started with Pry next and in the [Additional Resources][ID - Additional Resources] section.

 ## What is Pry?